Qovery/documentation/website/docs/using-qovery/configuration/cronjob.md

 ## Force execution / Run

-You can force the execution of a job and execute it independently of its configuration (cron expression or event) by:
+You can force the execution of a job and execute it independently of its configuration (cron expression or event) and of its deployment status by:

 <Steps headingDepth={3}>
 <ol>